slayaglez/slayaglez/README.md

 <br>

 My hobbies are **MMA, videogames and Rock'n'Roll**, more specifically, I've practiced Brazilian Jiu-Jitsu and Karate, I'm a big fan of *Fromsoftware* games and I love *Extremoduro* or *Marea*, which are spanish Rock bands.
 I also love gastronomy, since I've been a waiter for a couple of years and know a lot about high quality wines and meats from different parts of the Mediterranean.
-Lastly I love making little games in different programming languages, but the language where I do the **real** programming is Java.
+Lastly, I love making little games in different programming languages, but the language where I do the **real** programming is Java.

 <br>